Evolutionary-Intelligence/DistributedEvolutionaryComputation/ME/Meta-Evolution.md

 * Clune, J., Goings, S., Punch, B. and Goodman, E., 2005, June.
 Investigations in meta-GAs: Panaceas or pipe dreams?.
 In Proceedings of Annual Workshop on Genetic and Evolutionary Computation (pp. 235-241).
   * Experimental paper: Meta-GAs
   * Algorithms(s): Meta-GAs (subpopulations)
-  * Problem(s): "Original promise of solving challenging problems with minimal human involvement"
+  * Problem(s): on two toy problems ('counting ones' and '4-bit deceptive trap')
   * Computing platform:
+  * "Original promise of solving challenging problems with minimal human involvement" + "‘generalists’ and ‘specialists’"
 * Belle, T.V. and Ackley, D.H., 2002, July.
 Code factoring and the evolution of evolvability.
 In Proceedings of the 4th Annual Conference on Genetic and Evolutionary Computation (pp. 1383-1390).
 * Eiben, Á.E., Hinterding, R. and Michalewicz, Z., 1999.
 Parameter control in evolutionary algorithms.
 IEEE Transactions on evolutionary computation, 3(2), pp.124-141.
 * Bäck, T., 1994, October.
 Parallel optimization of evolutionary algorithms.
 In International Conference on Parallel Problem Solving from Nature (pp. 418-427).
 Berlin, Heidelberg: Springer Berlin Heidelberg.